-Money is a huge part of society to the point where people create songs it.
+Money is a huge part of society to the point where people create songs about it.
 For example, “Money Talks” written by Malcolm and Angus Young, is a teen anthem because for many, money does talk, and its message to teens is to get more if it.
 For good or bad, money is a way to become more popular with the #fashionicons or beat a new level on a game.
 This isn’t the whole picture, though.
 Teenagers need to look beyond this to learn the basics of what money really is.

 Today, it’s common for teenagers to prioritize their money for the things they want, like new earbuds, phones or makeup, rather than what they need, such as a drivers license or savings.
 Teenagers tend to think that it’s too soon to save their money or prioritize their money for necessities.
 Though this might be the case, it’s important that everyone knows how to use and manage money.